John Ferguson McLennan: Life

 He was born in Inverness, the son of John McLennan, an insurance agent, and his wife, Jessie Ross.
 He was educated in that city, then studied law at King's College, Aberdeen, graduating M.A. in 1849.
 He then entered Trinity College, Cambridge, where in 1853 he obtained a Wrangler's place (first class) in the Mathematical Tripos.
 He left Cambridge without taking a degree there.

 McLennan then spent two years in London writing for The Leader, at that time edited by George Henry Lewes, and other periodicals.
 He may well have attended one of the Inns of Court.
 During this period he knew George Eliot and William Michael Rossetti, and dabbled in verse in the Pre-Raphaelite style.

 On returning to Edinburgh, he was called to the Scottish bar in January 1857.
-He became secretary to the Scottish Law Amendment Society, and took an active part in the agitation which led to the Court of Session Act of 1868.
+He became secretary to the Scottish Law Amendment Society, and took an active part in the agitation which led to the Court of Session Act 1868 (31 & 32 Vict. c.
+100).
 As a man of letters, he worked with Alexander Smith.
 At this time he lived at 6 Northumberland Street in Edinburgh's New Town.

 In 1870 McLennan's first wife died, and he moved back to London.
 In 1871, he took the post of parliamentary draughtsman for Scotland.

 His health, however, was already thoroughly undermined by tuberculosis (or consumption), and while wintering in Algeria he suffered from repeated attacks of malarial fever.
 He died of tuberculosis on 16 June 1881 at Hayes Common, Kent.